-- You can expedite the import process and perform your own cost codes import using the Procore for Windows Imports tool.
-See Import Cost Codes into the Project Level Admin Tool (Windows).
+- You can expedite the import process by performing your own cost codes import using the Procore Imports app.
+See Import Cost Codes into the Project Level Admin Tool (Procore Imports).

 - Typically, most companies use a two (2) level structure.
 To learn more and to download a template, see Import Two-Level Cost Codes to a Company and Import Two-Level Cost Codes to a Project.